Cerys Matthews talks Lauren Bacall, Jewellery + Chutzpah

 Posted on March 12 2015

-Cerys Matthews was first turned on to Peculiar Vintage in 2012 and became a fan of our pistol studs, which she consequently wore when accepting a Sony Music Award for her Sunday show on BBC Radio 6.
+Cerys Matthews was first turned on to Peculiar Vintage when we launched and became a fan of our pistol studs, which she wore when accepting a Sony Music Award for her Sunday show on BBC Radio 6.
 Last year Cerys commissioned Stef to make her husband's wedding band based on charms she selected to reflect him (below image, right).

 We managed to grab Cerys for a quick fire round of questions: